Sarah Powell wins Distinguished Early Career Research Award

 For more information, visit the Intervention in School and Clinic website.

-Tags: Mathematics Institute for Learning Disabilities and Difficulties The Validation of Early Mathematics Interventions Algebra-Readiness Mathematics Intervention for Middle School Students: Project AIM
+Tags: Mathematics and Science Institute for Students With Special Needs The Validation of Early Mathematics Interventions Algebra-Readiness Mathematics Intervention for Middle School Students: Project AIM